-Since \mathcal{K}{i-1}^b is the largest set from which \mathcal{K}i^b can be reached impulse freely, it follows intuitively that the system is globally impulse controllable if the augmented consistency space is contained in \mathcal{K}0^b .
+Since \mathcal{K}{i-1}^b is the largest set from which \mathcal{K}i^b can be reached impulse freely, it follows intuitively that the system is impulse controllable on the whole interval (t_0, t_f) if the initial augmented consistency space is contained in \mathcal{K}0^b .
 This would mean that all consistent trajectory of the initial mode can be steered impulse freely to the impulse controllable space of the last mode.
 This idea is formalized in the next theorem.

-Theorem 21: Consider the switched system (1) with switching signal (8).
+Theorem 21: Consider the switched system (1) on (t_0, t_f) with switching signal (8).
 The system is impulse controllable if and only if